muhme/quote_wordpress/README.md

 ## Test & Development Environment

-The versions were last tested in August 2025:
+The versions were last tested in December 2025:
   * PHP 7.4 & WordPress 6.1 (minimum supported version)
-  * PHP 8.3 & WordPress 6.8 (current supported version)
+  * PHP 8.5 & WordPress 6.9 (current supported version)

 <details>
   <summary>There is a docker test and development environment prepared.</summary>